 How can you be of service?
 Ask this question every day.
 This could mean helping someone with an errand, paying-it-forward at the gas station, or simply being there for a friend who is in need.

 Spend time each day, appreciating the fact that you can still breathe.
 You can do this in many ways; whether it’s journaling, looking up at the stars, meditating, whatever it is, build this into your daily routine.

 So you’ve been blessed with another day of life.
 You’ve put your mind and body through a lot today, and now it’s time to reset and wind down.
 Switch off electronics, put things back in their place and start your evening routine.

 What’s your score?

-Out of these ten steps, how many are you doing on a daily basis?
+Out of this 10-point ideal day checklist, how many are you doing on a daily basis?

 - Get at least 8 hours sleep